 You are here:

-The Family Court Assistance Office helps self-represented litigants in divorce, custody, or parenting time proceedings to complete forms for their cases.
-Such cases involve important decisions and may have complex legal issues that are difficult to handle without an attorney.
+The Family Court Assistance Office helps self-represented litigants in divorce, custody, or parenting time proceedings.
+Staff can help explain court procedures, review documents, and refer to other services and resources.
+These cases involve important decisions and may have complex legal issues that are difficult to handle without a lawyer.
 Because your rights may be substantially affected, we strongly recommend you seek legal assistance from a lawyer who will protect your interests.

 The Family Court Assistance Office is located on the 2nd floor of the Lane County Courthouse, 125 E. 8th Avenue, Eugene, OR 97401.
 You must pass through courthouse security and take the elevator or stairs to the 2nd floor.
 Check in at Court Records to the right of the elevators.